Meniscus Tear: Knee Symptoms, Treatments & Recovery

 A small meniscus tear that occurs on the outer edge of the meniscus may not require surgical treatment to heal, as this area has a rich blood supply that helps promote healing.
 Nonsurgical treatment of meniscus injuries may include activity modification, ice, medication to reduce pain and/or swelling, and physical therapy.

-At Seaview, we offer physical therapy on-site at all six of our office locations for the convenience of our patients.
+At Seaview, we offer physical therapy on-site at all six of our NJ office locations for the convenience of our patients.

 Surgical Meniscus Tear Treatment